MARN-5895/Website/lectures/04_pythonbasics/README.md

 - Because of its multi-purpose nature, Python is widely used in scientific applications.

-- The most basic Python data type are: lists, tuples.
+- The most basic Python data type are: lists, tuples, and arrays